The A chord on the guitar

 • A13 (root, 5, b7, 3, 6)

-Building scales and arpeggios around the A chord/shape
+Building Scales and Arpeggios Around the A Chord/Shape

-If you can see all the intervals around the chord shape, you can play all these arpeggios and scales.
+Once you can identify all the intervals within the chord shape, you’ll be able to play these arpeggios and scales with ease.

 Guitar chords

-You can learn how to build all minor and major guitar chords using the so-called CAGED system.
+Through the CAGED system, you can learn how to build both minor and major guitar chords.

 The Am chord

-Open position Am chord, barre chord shape and extensions
+Open position Am chord, barre chord shape and extensions.